End of the Road (2022 film): Plot

 The family stops at a motel in Arizona, where they hear a gunshot in the next room.
 Brenda, who is a nurse, rushes to the other room where she finds Harvey bleeding out.
 When Harvey dies, Reggie discovers the bag full of cash and secretly takes it.
-After being questioned by the police the next morning, the Freeman’s leave the motel.
+After being questioned by the police the next morning, the Freemans leave the motel.